 Selecting a tree forms one of the most exciting yet responsible tasks for any landscape designer.
 When choosing a native British tree, we're somewhat limited by a concise array of about 36 species.
 Ingeniously, when bolstered by countless combinations of brand-new cultivars and shaped forms, a turning point materialises in creating fresh outlooks.
-When redefined as pleached, coppiced, pollarded, feathered, hedged, espaliered, arched, cloud-shaped, multi-stemmed, grafted or weeping structures, the unnoticeable is brought to the fore, at the crossroad of horticulture and design.
+When redefined as pleached, coppiced, pollarded, feathered, hedged, espaliered, arched, cloud-shaped, multi-stemmed, grafted or weeping structures, the unnoticeable is brought to the fore, at the crossroads of horticulture and design.
 Field maple, Hornbeam, Beech, Birch, Oak, Hazel, Wild cherry, Whitebeam, Rowan, Willow, Hawthorn and Elder are cultivated in hundreds of varieties throughout Europe which enable both subtleties in design and distinction in sustained performance.

 carpets of renewal

 Invasive extrinsic species, sheer habitat loss and cross pollination with cultivated varieties have peripheralised most of the British Isles' bulbous plants.
 These lenient creatures of woodlands and meadows are increasingly rare to find, and when they're discovered, it's often not by ardent conservationists, but rather by opportunist poachers.
 Snowdrop, Bluebell, Wild daffodil and garlic, Wood anemone, Grape hyacinth, Snakehead fritillary, Summer snowflake and Autumn Crocus form vast carpets of renewal which mark the change of seasons.
 It's certainly tricky to establish thriving colonies of native bulbs in urban spaces without a reliable seed provenance, optimal conditions and heaps of patience, yet the garden biodiversity, lessened management and seasonal rhythm they maintain are indeed priceless – some of the most overlooked factors of insular, unsustainable urbanisation.